-This week I was in Tallin working with a bank to design new directions for their future.
+A while ago, I was in Tallin working with a bank to design new directions for their future.
 In the country that some spell as E-stonia, it was great to work with a digital version of our ‘Stories for Change’ tool for the first time.
 As one participant said: “I didn’t know it could be so simple to develop new thinking for our future that makes sense to all of us and that we now all can’t wait to get started with”.
 How do we accomplish that?
 How do we create an actionable vision?

 “Dreams are the seeds of action”